-An example of the biases mentioned above for the use of biological and geological data to date the timing of geomorphic events is the closure of the Isthmus of Panama and the Great American Biotic Interchange.
-The traditional model for the evolution of the Panama Isthmus suggests that its formation took place ~4.2–3.5 Ma (late Pliocene; (Keigwin, 1978, 1982; Coates et al., 1992; Jackson & O’Dea, 2013) or earlier at 2.8 Ma (O’Dea et al., 2016).
+An example of the overall biases for the use of biological and geological data to date the timing of geomorphic events is the closure of the Isthmus of Panama, which facilitated the Great American Biotic Interchange.
+The traditional model for the evolution of the Panama Isthmus suggests that its formation took place ~4.2–3.5 Ma (late Pliocene; Keigwin, 1978, 1982; Coates et al., 1992; Jackson & O’Dea, 2013) or earlier at 2.8 Ma (O’Dea et al., 2016).
 Geochronological data and provenance analyses have challenged this model, pushing back the timing of closure of the Central American Seaway to 13–15 Ma (middle Miocene; Montes et al., 2012a, 2012b, 2015).
 This more recently published model is based on the interpretation of detrital zircon provenance data (Montes et al., 2015), and has been called into question (O’Dea et al., 2016).
 However, the evidence used to this end has in turn been challenged (Jaramillo et al., 2017; Molnar, 2017; Jaramillo, 2018).
 Inferred divergence times of several taxa distributed across the Americas —including freshwater fishes, ground sloths, shrimp, and several plant taxa— are older than 3 Ma, supporting the notion of pre-Pliocene contact (Erkens et al., 2007; Hurt et al., 2009; Weir et al., 2009; Cody et al., 2010; Pinto-Sánchez et al., 2012; Bacon et al., 2013; Leigh et al., 2014; Barker et al., 2015).
 Multiple pulses of migration across the Isthmus prior to 3.5 Ma were inferred by Bacon et al., 2015, in opposition to the traditional model of formation of the Isthmus.
 While earlier pulses of organismal migration between the Americas may be evidence for an earlier onset of a land bridge connecting the Americas, earlier divergence times have sometimes been interpreted as episodes of stochastic long-distance dispersal by defendants of the traditional model of closure of the Isthmus of Panama (O’Dea et al., 2016).
 This underscores the importance of considering species-specific traits when interpreting bio/phylogeographic patterns used for inferring geological models.

 Biogeographic hypotheses renewed by the emerging geogenomics field have established a theoretical background for discussing the characteristics that study systems must meet for the reciprocal interpretation of data to infer past geological events, as well the geographic and geological scales that study systems may effectively inform one another.
 Yet, the integration of biological, paleontological, and geological data in a unified methodological framework is still lacking.
 A unified framework such as this would allow tests of how geological priors and biological data interact.
 This would test the effect of bad (deviates from reality), broad (lots of uncertainty), and good (accurately describes the timing of a geomorphic event) geological models, providing clarity on the impact using different geogenomics model systems of varying quality.
 We here address this gap using biogeographic dating, a data-dependent and process-based method that uses biogeographic information alongside time-calibrated paleogeographical priors for divergence dating (Landis, 2017; Landis et al., 2018).
 In biogeographic dating, the observed biogeographic states of extant taxa induce a posterior distribution of dated speciation times.
 Specifically, observed distributional data are used to model dispersal rates between areas.
 The estimation of such dispersal rates results from the interaction of tip data with a specified paleogeographic prior (i.e., for the emergence or disappearance of a barrier), where the latter influences the expected probability that a particular dispersal event between areas takes place (Fig. 1a).